slategroup/golem/README.md

 ## Setup

-In the directory where you want to create a component:

-1. `npm install -g yo`
+1. Clone this repo.
-2. `npm install -g generator-golem`
+2. From the `golem` repo directory root: `npm install && npm link`
-3. `yo golem`
+3. `cd` to your `slate-web/app` directory.
+4. `npx yo golem`
+5. Follow the prompts.
+Your component will automatically be created in the `components` directory.